NikhiSAD/nikhil-eth-prof-begineer/README.md

     }

+Compile the Contract:

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.18" and then click on the "Compile Mytoken.sol" button.
+Click on the "Solidity Compiler" tab in the left-hand sidebar.
+Ensure the compiler version is set to 0.8.18.
+Click "Compile MyToken.sol".
+Deploy the Contract:

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "Mytoken" contract from the dropdown menu, and then click on the "Deploy" button.
+Navigate to the "Deploy & Run Transactions" tab in the left-hand sidebar.
+Select "MyToken" from the contract dropdown menu.
+Click "Deploy".
+Interact with the Deployed Contract:

-Under Deployed Contracts, expand the deployed MyToken contract.
-You can now interact with the contract functions:
+Under "Deployed Contracts", expand the deployed MyToken contract.
+You can interact with the contract using the following functions:
 tokenName: Click to view the token name.
 tokenAbbrv: Click to view the token abbreviation.
 totalSupply: Click to view the total supply of tokens.
 balances: Enter an address to view its token balance.
-mint: Enter an address and a value, then click the button to mint new tokens.
+mint: Enter an address and a value, then click to mint new tokens.
-burn: Enter an address and a value, then click the button to burn tokens.
+burn: Enter an address and a value, then click to burn tokens.

 ## Authors